 The School Counseling concentrations (Concentrations Two and Three) are either a two-year, 48 credit hour curriculum (for those students who are already licensed teachers) or a two-year 54 credit hour curriculum (for those students who are not licensed teachers).
 The curricula consist of 27 credit hours in core courses in human behavior and development, effective counseling strategies, ethical practice, and other core knowledge areas; 9 credit hours of clinical experience (practicum and internship); and 12 hours in courses involving counseling and assessment of children and adolescents and other issues specific to educational settings.
 Those students who are not licensed teachers complete 6 additional hours in curriculum methods and education of exceptional students.

-The Clinical Mental Health Counseling program graduated 10 students for a 91% completion rate.
-Of the six students who took the National Counselor Examination (NCE), 100% passed.
+The Clinical Mental Health Counseling program graduated 6 students for a 60% completion rate.
+Of the five graduates who took the National Counselor Examination (NCE), 100% passed.
 The job placement rate for both programs was 100%.
+The Addictions Counseling program will see its first graduating cohort August, 2022.

 Employment of school and career counselors is expected to grow by 19 percent from 2010 to 2020, according to the Bureau of Labor Statistics.
 Rising student enrollments in elementary, middle and high schools are expected to increase demand for school counselors.
 As enrollments grow, schools will require more counselors to respond to the needs of their students.